Best for field & remote teams4.4From $4.99/user/moHubstaff

 Best for field & remote teams4.4From $4.99/user/moTime tracking with GPS, activity monitoring, and optional payroll.
 Strong fit for distributed and field teams needing accountability.

-Best for strict monitoring4.2From From ~$7/user/moMonitoring-heavy tracking with screenshots and distraction alerts.
+Best for strict monitoring4.2From ~$7/user/moMonitoring-heavy tracking with screenshots and distraction alerts.
 Fits teams that explicitly want detailed oversight.

 Best for flexible policies4.3From FreeStarts as a lightweight time tracker with an unlimited free plan, then adds monitoring on higher tiers if you need it.